-Outcome 6: Increase services to those with the greatest social need.
+Outcome 6: Increase services to those with the greatest

+social need

-Ensuring that those with the greatest social need receive the services and programs that will help them age safely requires Missouri's SUA and AAAs to look at service provision through the greatest social need lens..
+Ensuring that those with the greatest social need receive the services and programs that will help them age safely requires Missouri's SUA and AAAs to look at service provision through an equity lens.
 According to the OAA, greatest social need means the need caused by noneconomic factors, which include physical and mental disabilities; language barriers; and cultural, social, or geographical isolation, including isolation caused by racial or ethnic status that restricts the ability of an individual to perform normal daily tasks or threatens the capacity of the individual to live independently.
-Missouri has adopted the federal definition of GSN as defined in 45 CFR 1321.3.
-Missouri has also added three additional factors as detailed below:
+The greatest social need includes many priority populations, such as: